nlohmann/json/doc/mkdocs/docs/api/basic_json/erase.md

 ## Template parameters

 `KeyT`
-:   A type convertible to an object key.
-This can also be a string literal or a string view (C++17).
+:   A type for an object key that is less-than comparable with `string_t`.
+This can also be a string literal or a string
+    view (C++17).

 ## Parameters